 - (1) The Company entered into an agreement with the National Taiwan University and Professor King-Jen Chang to obtain the specialized technology licensing of "Thyroid CAD system."
 The contract price of NT\$ 2,500 thousand was paid with NT\$ 1,000 thousand cash and the Company's shares at face value NT\$ 1,500 thousand.
 The total payment was recognized as intangible asset.
 The term of the agreement was six years, from January 23, 2009 to January 22, 2015.
 The agreement will extend automatically annually when the term expires.
 According to the agreement, the Company paid royalties depending on the net sales generated from the medical equipment. - (2) The Company entered into an agreement with the National Taiwan University and Professor Chiung-Nien Chen to obtain the specialized technology licensing of "AmCAD-US platform."
 The contract price of NT\$ 4,500 thousand was paid in cash.
 The agreement came into effect on July 1, 2014 and will expire in 20 years following the final application date of R.O.C. patent or American patent.
+The term of patent right shall ends on February 19, 2034.
 The Company shall pay royalties depending on the sales of the products that apply this technology during the 10 years following the day the inspection registration is obtained.